stecasta/lane-detection/writeup.md

 ### 2. Potential Shortcomings of Current Pipeline.

--lane changing, different light conditions(fixed thresholds) One potential shortcoming would be what would happen when ...
+-lane changing, camera in different position, different light conditions(fixed thresholds) One potential shortcoming would be what would happen when ...

 Another shortcoming could be ...